End-user development: Collaborations in end-user development

 Many end-user development activities are collaborative in nature, including collaboration between professional developers and end-user developers and collaboration among end-user developers.

 Mutual development is a technique where professional developers and end-user developers work together in creating software solutions.
 In mutual development, the professional developers often “under design” the system and provide the tools to allow the “owners of problems" to create the suitable solution at use time for their needs, objectives and situational contexts.
 Then the communication between professional developers and end-user developers can often stimulate formalizing ad hoc modifications by the end users into software artifacts, transforming end-user developed solutions into commercial product features with impacts beyond local solutions.

 In this collaboration, various approaches such as the Software Shaping Workshop are proposed to bridge the communication gap between professional developers and end-user developers.
 These approaches often provide translucency according to the social translucence model, enabling everyone in the collaboration to be aware of changes made by others and to be held accountable of their actions because of the awareness.

 Besides programming collaboration platforms like GitHub, which are mostly utilized by expert developers due to their steep learning curve, collaborations among end-user developers often take place on wiki platforms where the software artifacts created are shared.
 End-user development is also often used for creating automation scripts or interactive tutorials for sharing “how-to” knowledge.
 Examples of such application include CoScripter and HILC.
 In such applications, user can create scripts for tasks using pseudo-natural language or via programming by demonstration.
 The users can choose to upload the script to a wiki style repository of scripts.
-On this wiki, users can browse available scripts and extend existing scripts to support additional parameters, to handle additional conditions or to operate on additional objects.
+Users on such wikis can browse available scripts and extend existing scripts to support additional parameters, to handle additional conditions or to operate on additional objects.

 Online and offline communities of end-user developers have also been formed, where end-user developers can collaboratively solve EUD problems of shared interest or for mutual benefit.
 In such communities, local experts spread expertise and advice.
 Community members also provide social support for each other to support the collaborative construction of software.